-The valleys of the Sistema Iberica suffer the highest numbers of frost during the year, with places such as Calamocha and Molina de Aragon with an average of 120 frosts per year.
+The valleys of the Sistema Iberica suffer the highest numbers of frost during the year, with places such as Calamocha and Molina de Aragon getting an average of 120 frosts per year.
 Similarly, Reinosa in the Cordillera Cantábrica at 950m above sea level has an average of 90 days of frost.

-Mediterranean coast has high sunshine levels, from 6 hours per day in the winter to 12 hours per day in summer.
-Winters are mild and much warmer than central Spain.
-Rain in Spain is very rare from June to August although the northern Mediterranean coast may be liable to occasional heavy downpours.
+Runs from the north west of Catalonia in the north to the province of Cadiz on the southern tip of Andalucia.
+The Mediterranean coast has high sunshine levels, from six hours per day in the winter to 12 hours per day in summer.
+Winters are mild and much warmer than central Spain, rain in Spain is very rare from June to August although the northern Mediterranean coast may be liable to occasional heavy downpours.